AbductiveLearning/ABLkit/docs/Intro/Learning.rst

 Instantiating an ABLModel
 -------------------------

 Typically, base model is trained to make predictions on instance-level data, and can not directly process example-level data, which is not suitable for most neural-symbolic tasks.
-ABL kit provides the ``ABLModel`` to solve this problem.
+ABLkit provides the ``ABLModel`` to solve this problem.
 This class serves as a unified wrapper for all base models, which enables the learning part to train, test, and predict on example-level data.

 Generally, we can simply instantiate an ``ABLModel`` by: